Packages and Binaries:

 -D Deletes all identities from the agent.

--d Instead of adding identities, removes identities from the
+-d Instead of adding identities, removes identities from the agent.

-the default identities and their corresponding certificates
+fault identities and their corresponding certificates will be

-read public keys to be removed from standard input.
+to be removed from standard input.

 -E fingerprint_hash